Summary

 ): PackageInstallation

 For the results, you can ask who installed the package and when, as well as whether there are any updates available.
 If no packages are installed, nothing is returned.
-See the Returned Datatype for details on these and other such items.
+See the Returned Values for details on these and other such items.

 Example